The Northern Flicker is a common woodpecker in the U.S., but its numbers have declined by 40% in the last forty-five years.

 The poor bird was dead, I was afraid.
 It lay upside-down with one wing folded into its body and one splayed awkwardly outward.

 I looked closely at it and saw that it was blinking its eyes slowly.
-It was either stunned or dying, and I guessed the later.
+It was either stunned or dying, and I guessed the latter.

 Not sure what to do for it, I went inside to finish my conversation.
-I fully expected the bird to have “flown the coup,” so to speak, when I went back outside.
+I fully expected the bird to have “flown the coop,” so to speak, when I went back outside.